Google Tasks is a powerful but straightforward task list that will help you accomplish more! Here’s how.

 For more complex projects or goals, simply create a list for each.
 Then you can populate the list with large segments as tasks, with more detail below as subtasks.

 If you are in the Google ecosystem, Google Tasks is an excellent task management tool.
 In my work with clients on projects and through the Total Effectiveness System, I coach people to make things as simple as possible.
 There are many ways to manage your tasks.
-Still, I think many have the problem of “feature creep,” which is developers adding features to improve their platform.
+Still, many have the problem of “feature creep,” which is developers add features to improve their platform.
 The downside is that it then takes more time to manage your tasks.
 I’d love to discuss how using Google Tasks can make you more effective.
-You can reach me at my contact page at this link, or you can also sign up for updates to the Total Effectiveness System at this link.

 Kickstart your new year with the Total Effectiveness System.
 This six-week course will show you how to organize your life around what matters and your critical roles.